Stage 3: Vision & Direction | Life Vision

 What's the smallest decision I could make this week that would be consistent with this vision?

 Five years from now, if I've been living according to this vision, what's different about my life?
-Be specific.

 A space for people figuring out what to do with their lives by getting to know themselves better and by actually trying things.